-A. The text of the digital resource includes Fail
+A. The text of the digital resource includes Pass

 markup that declares the language of the

 content in a manner that is compatible with

 assistive technology.

-Additional Information: No language declared in head.
+Additional Information: Source declares language.
 B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
 N/A Additional Information: